naveendivi/employee_test/README.md

  u can find db details inside the application.properties please use jdk above 17 i have used spring boot 3 and spring framework 6

+ please use authorization header post man use basic auth give username and password as user admin then trigger request